jsign/eth-stateless/README.md

 A toolbox for various Ethereum stateless tasks, such as:

-- Merkle Patricia Trie preimages exporter.
+- Merkle Patricia Trie preimages exporter with plain or EIP-4762 output ordering.

-## Project Structure

-- `preimages/` - Preimage collection and analysis

 ## Prerequisites